T. J. Otzelberger: South Dakota State

 On April 14, 2016, Otzelberger was named head coach of South Dakota State, replacing Scott Nagy, who left after 21 years to become the head coach at Wright State.
 In his first season as head coach, Otzelberger led the Jackrabbits to the Summit League tournament championship and an automatic berth into the NCAA tournament, losing in the first round to eventual tournament runner-up Gonzaga.
-On March 6, 2018, Otzelberger led the Jackrabbits back to the NCAA Tournament, their third straight trip to the Big Dance, with a 97-87 win over the University of South Dakota.
+On March 6, 2018, Otzelberger led the Jackrabbits back to the NCAA Tournament, their third straight trip to the Big Dance, with a 97–87 win over the University of South Dakota.

 UNLV

-On March 27, 2019, the UNLV Runnin' Rebels announced Otzelberger would become its 13th head coach.
+On March 27, 2019, the UNLV Runnin' Rebels announced Otzelberger would become their 13th head coach.

 On February 22, 2020, Otzelberger and the Runnin' Rebels defeated #4 San Diego State University, handing SDSU their first loss of the season.

 Iowa State (head coach)

-On March 18, 2021 Otzelberger was hired at Iowa State, replacing Steve Prohm who was fired after winning just two games in a COVID shortened season.
+On March 18, 2021, Otzelberger was hired at Iowa State, replacing Steve Prohm who was fired after winning just two games in a COVID shortened season.

-Otzelberger won his 100th career game on November 9th, 2021 in an 84-73 victory over Kansas State.
+Otzelberger won his 100th career game on November 9, 2021, in an 84–73 victory over Kennesaw State.
 Otzelberger accomplished the nation's largest turnaround in his first year at the helm at Iowa State, winning 22 games and making the Sweet Sixteen of the NCAA tournament.